OneStop: A 360-Participant English Eye Tracking Dataset with Different Reading Regimes#

 30 articles with 162 paragraphs in English from the Guardian.

-Annotations of part-of-speech tags, syntactic dependency trees, word frequency and word surprisal.
+Annotations of part-of-speech tags, syntactic dependency trees, word length, word frequency and word surprisal.

 Each paragraph has two versions: an Advanced version (original Guardian text) and a simplified Elementary version.